OBOFoundry/purl.obolibrary.org/provision/production/PRODUCTION_PROVISION_README.md

 These 2 are needed to deploy the purl-server using ansible.
 - s3cfg
-  - Needed by the purl-server to populate the s3 bucket for the logs
+  - Needed by the purl-server to populate the s3 bucket for the apache logs
 - purl-ssh
   - Private ssh key for ansible to access the remote aws instance